This week highlights game-changing cleaning products, tools, and techniques that have improved my life and infused extra sparkle into my home.

 I purchased a lilac cleaning set for my mom, who mirrored my behavior when she told me that she finds herself dumping more dish soap than necessary on the dirty plates for the pleasure of the smell.

 We usually don't speak about cleaning products to each other do we?
 The conversation is changing thanks to an Essex woman named Mrs. Hinch.
 Her 1.2 million Instagram followers, including myself, are hypnotically sucked in to her daily InstaStories in which she enthusiastically films her cleaning techniques and favorite products.

 I do experience some horror watching her scrub cleaning agents with her bare, perfectly manicured hands (why no gloves!!), and yet Mrs. Hinch is responsible for lifting the taboo off the subject of cleaning one's home.

-Rather than regard cleaning her home as beneath her, or a tiresome and unappealing chore, she blasts Drake while polishing her sink and - to some people's utter amazement - has named her products ("Minkeh" the sponge, "Dave" the duster, "Sharon" the vacuum).
+Rather than regard cleaning her home as a tiresome chore unworthy of her time, she instead blasts Drake while gleefully polishing her sink and - to some people's utter amazement - has named her products ("Minkeh" the sponge, "Dave" the duster, "Sharon" the vacuum).

-Watch her Product Tutorials under her Highlighted Stories and you'll find yourself itching to accumulate a "Narnia" (what she calls her pantry) of cleaning products on Amazon.
+Watch her Product Tutorials under her Highlighted Stories and you'll find yourself itching to accumulate a "Narnia" (what she calls her pantry) of cleaning products.

 I shouldn't confess this, but: I have looked for every single item on her recommended list (not healthy, I know).
 Sadly, there's almost no overlap of UK products available in the American market.